What is Shop Insurance?

 - Independent Shopkeepers – People who run a shop as their primary source of income should get it insured under the shop insurance plans.
 This is because any unforeseen loss or damage to the shop will directly affect their livelihood and thus, they need to stay prepared for any adverse circumstances.

-- Family Business Owners – If you run or operate a shop, which is owned by you or your family, and sell products such as clothes, footwear, furniture, stationery, etc. should get themselves as a shopkeepers insurance policy.
+- Family Business Owners – If you run or operate a shop, which is owned by you or your family, and sell products such as clothes, footwear, furniture, stationery, etc. should get yourself a shopkeepers insurance policy.

 - Shopkeepers with Shops in Prime Areas – In case you own a shop at one of the prime locations or markets in the city, then you should definitely need insurance to protect your shop.
 This is important because prime locations are more prone to risks than other areas.